-Most of the University’s services can be accessed through a web browser or using the Office 365 apps.
-You can install Office 365 on up to five devices.
+Most of the University’s services can be accessed through a web browser or using the Microsoft 365 apps.
+You can install Microsoft 365 on up to five devices.

-The Virtual Windows Desktop (VWD) gives you access to your M or N drives and software used in teaching.
-Use the VWD when the services or software you need are not available via Office 365 / Browser.
-Remember to log off the VWD when you no longer need it.
+The Windows Virtual Desktop (WVD) gives you access to other services that normally only available on campus.
+Use it when the services or software you need are not available through a web browser, Microsoft 365 or AppsAnywhere.
+Remember to log off the WVD when you no longer need it.